 Community Rallies to Their Side

 As word spread through social media about the incident, the Fitzpatrics soon got another surprise, however.
-This time the message was one of love and hope as many residents pledged support and a show of force by displaying their own pride flags.
+This time the message was one of love and hope as many Wyoming residents pledged support and a show of force by displaying their own pride flags.

 “There really has been an outpouring of support.
 Our neighbors, and many people we don’t even know have contacted us to tell us how they want to help,” says Michele.